Multi-messenger Astronomy with Quenched Superradiance: Results

 \subsection{Combination of the Two Messengers}

-The dependence of the neutrino flux and energy along with GW strain and frequency on the source parameters, such as mass of the BH, the gravitational fine structure constant, luminosity distance of the source, and the spin of the BH is of pivotal importance as they can pave a way to connect the two messengers, GW and neutrino signals, which would otherwise seem to be independent of each other.
-The left panel of Fig.~\ref{fvse} is a bandplot of gravitational wave frequency and neutrino energy for different values of coupling.
-For this we have considered the $\alpha_{g}=0.25$ and $\chi_{i}=0.9$.
-From this plot we find that the gravitational wave frequency and neutrino energy have a linear dependence in the log scale.
-The energy-axis intercept of the graph corresponds to the coupling between the neutrinos and ULS ($g_{\nu\phi}$).
+The dependence of neutrino flux and energy along with GW strain and frequency on the source parameters, such as mass of the BH, gravitational fine structure constant, luminosity distance of the source, and spin of the BH are of pivotal importance as they can pave a way to connect the two messengers, GW and neutrino signals, which would otherwise seem to be independent of each other.
+The left (right) panel of Fig.~\ref{fvse} is a bandplot of gravitational wave frequency and neutrino energy for different values of coupling for the scalar (vector) background case.
+For this we have considered the $\alpha_{g}=0.3$ and $a_*=0.9$.
+This plot shows that the gravitational wave frequency and neutrino energy have a linear dependence in the log scale.
+The energy-axis intercept of the graph corresponds to the coupling between the neutrinos and ultra-light boson ($g_{\phi\nu}$ or $g_{A^{\prime}\nu}$).
 It is also observable that the energy of neutrino and the coupling has an inverse relation, i.e. high energy neutrinos signify low coupling at constant gravitational wave frequency.
-This partially signifies how the two messengers can be put to work to understand the highly sought after coupling between the neutrinos and the ultra-light scalar.
+This partially signifies how the two messengers can be put to work to understand the highly sought after coupling between the neutrinos and the ultra-light bosons.

-In the right panel of Fig.~\ref{fvse}, it is prominent that, gravitational wave strain is directly proportional, in the logarithmic scale, to the neutrino flux generated and the intercept signifies the mass of the ULS.
-Neutrino flux and mass of the ultralight scalar has a direct dependence, i.e. higher flux corresponds to higher mass for constant gravitational wave strain.
+In the left (right) panel of Fig.~\ref{hvsphi}, we show the mutual dependence of the neutrino flux and the GW strain for the scalar (vector) background case.
+It is prominent that gravitational wave strain is directly proportional, in the logarithmic scale, to the neutrino flux generated and the intercept signifies the mass of the boson.
+Neutrino flux and mass of the ultralight boson have an inverse dependence, i.e. higher flux corresponds to lower mass for constant gravitational wave strain.